 Understand the sales cycle — Once an RFP is issued it can take several months or a year (or more for very large procurements) before an award is made.

-Understand post-award cycle — Most government services contracts include an initial period of performance of 12 months (base year), with four 12-month option periods, for a total of five years.
-The government has the authority to exercise these option periods based upon its satisfaction with the contractor’s performance, the availability of funds, and agency on-going requirements/needs.
+Understand the post-award cycle — Most government services contracts include an initial period of performance of 12 months, with four 12-month option periods.
+The government may exercise these option periods based upon contractor performance, the availability of funds, and agency on-going needs.

 A Market Assessment matches your capabilities to federal agency gaps and identifies the Addressable Market, competitive landscape, contracting vehicles, target agency customers, and possible contracting opportunities.